 As of 10/6/13 at 528pm, the CO Hwy 119 through Boulder Canyon has reopened.
 The most recent information is that OSMP and all the terrain north of CO 119 is closed.

 The September floods released significant rockfall, and the Canyon is closed at the entrance out of Boulder.
 Certain areas may be accessible from Nederland, but it is unclear when the road will be reopened and whether pullouts for parking will be damaged.

 This information is a public crowdsourcing effort between the Access Fund,

 and Mountain Project.
 You should confirm closures, restrictions, and/or related dates.

-Very close to Boulder and south facing make this a popular rock.
-A good rock for winter days.
+Being very close to Boulder and south-facing make this a popular rock.
+It is a good crag for winter days.
 It's a huge slab, with lots of cuts and cracks to run up.
 No top-roping or sport climbs are here, but then many fun, multi-pitch climbs are great for beginner leaders.
 Access off the top is via scrambling down either the east or west.

 0.5 miles from the entrance to Boulder Canyon is a straightaway with huge turnoffs on both side of the road.
 Park and walk north across the footbridge.
 Turn right and follow the new trail up to the aqueduct.
 Go left to the trail heading up to the base of the Dome.